JemmyMGY/sary-restaurant-reservation-app/README.md

 # Notes
 - Algorithm: I prefer to discuss my algorithms over writing notes but if you want it i can put some extra time writing each API's algorithm and how i approached the problem.
-- Postman Collection/Environment are included with name. "sary-restaurant-reservation-app.postman_collection".
+- Postman Collection/Environment are included with name: "sary-restaurant-reservation-app.postman_collection".
 - I had some health issues so technically i have started working on the task on Saturday 26-03-2023 so i ran out of time and almost worked 2 days on the task.
 - I'm using Django (V 4.1.2) and PostgreSQL (V 15.2).